 Interstitial cystitis can be very troublesome in daily life.
 Because the symptoms also occur overnight, the condition can lead to sleep deprivation and exhaustion.
 Outdoor activities are becoming increasingly difficult, because a person with interstitial cystitis often needs to go to the toilet.

 The diagnosis of interstitial cystitis is difficult to determine and can only be made when other causes, such as an ordinary bacterial bladder infection, don’t play a role.
 Sometimes, the urologist decides to look inside the bladder with an endoscope (cystoscopy).
 In case of an interstitial cystitis, the doctor can usually see some small bleedings in the bladder wall.
-Via this endoscope, a small piece of tissue (a biopsy) can be taken from the bladder wall.
-Then so-
+Via this endoscope, a small piece of tissue (biopsy) can be taken from the bladder wall.
+Then so-called ‘mast cells’ can be seen.
+These are cells that are loaded with dirty molecules, which are secreted by these cells into the bladder wall.

 Interstitial cystitis cannot be cured, but there are treatments to reduce the symptoms: